Connect AWS to Splunk Observability Cloud 🔗

 By default, Splunk Observability Cloud brings in data from all supported AWS services associated with your account.
 See Supported integrations in Splunk Observability Cloud.

-To limit the amount of data to import, see Specify and limit the data and metadata to import.
+To manage the amount of data to import, see Manage Amazon Web Services data import.

 In most cases, metrics are reported every minute.
 However, some services use a different cadence.
 For example, selected S3 metrics are reported on a daily basis.
 Check the AWS documentation to verify how often your services’ metrics are reported.